gentee/eonza-docs/en/docs/command-line-parameters.md

 **-psw**
 With this option you can set or reset a password to connect to Eonza.
 The specified password will be saved in the settings and will be active for all subsequent launches of the program.
 To reset the password, specify *reset* as the parameter value.

+**-install**
+If this parameter is specified, the program will only create all necessary files and directories and finish its work.
+It can be used in combination with the *-psw* parameter to set a password.
+If the program has already been installed, running with this parameter will not affect anything.

 ## Examples